Alexis Denham

 Biography

-Alexis is an MA student studying Health and Risk Communication.
-She earned her Bachelor of Arts in General Communication with minors in Sociology and Women, Gender, & Sexuality Studies from Purdue University in May 2024.
+Alexis is an M.A. student in the Brian Lamb School of Communication at Purdue University, specializing in Health and Interpersonal Communication.
+A Lafayette native, she earned her BA in General Communication with minors in Sociology and Women, Gender, & Sexuality Studies from Purdue University in May 2024.

 Research and Teaching

-During her undergraduate studies at Purdue University, Alexis served as a Teaching Assistant in the Sociology Department for SOC 100: Introductory Sociology and SOC 461: Health and Social Behavior.
-Her academic achievements include receiving the Laura G. & George P. McDowell and Charles Ray Gilliam Memorial Scholarship in April 2023 and the Bruce Kendall Award for Excellence in April 2024.
+During her undergraduate studies, Alexis served as a Teaching Assistant in the Sociology Department for SOC 100: Introduction to Sociology and SOC 461: Health and Social Behavior.
+Her academic achievements include receiving the Laura G. & George P. McDowell and Charles Ray Gilliam Memorial Scholarship in April 2023 for her study abroad trip to Sweden and the Bruce Kendall Award for Excellence in April 2024, awarded to two students nominated for Outstanding Senior.

-Alexis’ teaching experience includes COM 114: Fundamentals of Speech Communication, COM 217: Science Writing and Presentations, and as a TA for COM 318: Principles of Persuasion.
-She has also worked as a consultant at the Purdue Presentation Center, where she supported students with their presentation and communication skills.
+Alexis’ teaching experience at the graduate level includes COM 114: Fundamentals of Speech Communication, COM 217: Science Writing and Presentations, COM 303: Intercultural Communication, and serving as a graduate TA for COM 318: Principles of Persuasion.
+She has also worked as a consultant at the Purdue Presentation Center, where she supported students with developing and refining their presentation and communication skills.